ripe-tech/ripe-twitch-api-js/README.md

-# ripe-twitch-api-js
+# RIPE Twitch API for Javascript

-Javascript client for RIPE Twitch
+Javascript client for RIPE Twitch.